shiphp/docker-book-en/manuscript/chapter3.md

 ### What's going on here?

-We've made some updates - mostly to the get('/locations/{id}', ...) endpoint.
+We've made some updates - mostly to the `get('/locations/{id}', ...)` endpoint.
 Let's take a look at what's new here:

 * `$container = new \Slim\Container([...]);` - If you're not familiar with Slim's Dependency Injection system, you can [read up on it here](https://www.slimframework.com/docs/concepts/di.html).
-Since this book isn't focused on dependency injection, I'll just say that this injects Guzzle into the application so we can use it in any of our routes by calling $this->http.
+Since this book isn't focused on dependency injection, I'll just say that this injects Guzzle into the application so we can use it in any of our routes by calling `$this->http`.
 It makes our code more concise, and allows us to mock the library if we add tests to the application later.

 * `$result = $this->http->get("https://www.metaweather.com/api/location/{$args['id']}")...` - This is where we make the call to MetaWeather through Guzzle.
 As you can see, we're simply passing the locationId from our Slim route into the API endpoint provided by MetaWeather.
-We also call getBody() and getContents() since we just want to get the response as a string rather than a [stream](http://docs.guzzlephp.org/en/stable/psr7.html#streams).
+We also call `getBody()` and `getContents()` since we just want to get the response as a string rather than a [stream](http://docs.guzzlephp.org/en/stable/psr7.html#streams).

-* `return $response->withStatus(200)->withJson(json_decode($result));` - Finally, we respond with a 200 response code and withJson(...).
-Slim provides this method to automatically set JSON response headers, but because the response from MetaWeather came back as a JSON string, we have to run json_decode on it before re-encoding it into JSON.
+* `return $response->withStatus(200)->withJson(json_decode($result));` - Finally, we respond with a 200 response code and `withJson(...)`.
+Slim provides this method to automatically set JSON response headers, but because the response from MetaWeather came back as a JSON string, we have to run `json_decode` on it before re-encoding it into JSON.

 ### Testing it out